 Chapter 5: Initiation into Sannyasa

 The initiation traditionally given today is of the same type as it was during the time of the Upanishads.
 The tradition has not changed, though these days Gurus do not insist upon twelve years of service or probation.
 Even though they still say it should be twelve years, actually it is a bit reduced.
 But Gurus are supposed to observe their disciples, and not give them Sannyasa immediately.
 Even initiation into Naishtika Brahmacharya is not done at once.
 Brahmacharya is of two kinds: Upakurvana Brahmacharya and Naishtika Brahmacharya.
 Upakurvana means preparatory Brahmacharya, and Naishtika means absolute Brahmacharya.
 An Upakurvana Brahmacharin may live under a Guru and study the Vedas and scriptures and so on, and then return to household life.
-He is allowed to leave the Guru after the period of the study is over and become a householder, a layman; there is no objection.
+He is allowed to leave the Guru after the period of the study is over and marry and become a householder, a layman; there is no objection.
 But a Naishtika Brahmacharin cannot do that.
 He is preparing himself for the higher order of Sannyasa.
 A symbolic distinction is made in the clothing.
-Upakurvana Brahmacharins wear white cloth because nobody will object if they return to their house; but a Brahmacharin who wears yellow cloth cannot return, because he is a Naishtika Brahmacharin who has accepted absolute Brahmacharya as a preparation for Sannyasa.
+Upakurvana Brahmacharins wear white cloth because nobody can object if they return to their house; but a Brahmacharin who wears yellow cloth cannot return, because he is a Naishtika Brahmacharin who has accepted absolute Brahmacharya as a preparation for Sannyasa.
 After some years, when the Brahmacharin is regarded by the Guru as sufficiently fit for the order of Sannyasa, he is called for initiation.

-The next morning there is the commencement of the rite, the ritual, which begins with a bath in the Ganga, or in a tank, a well, a river, or a stream.
+The next morning there is the commencement of the rite, the ritual, which begins with a bath in the Ganga, or in a tank, a well, a river or a stream.
 Whatever it is, it is a bath in cold water.
 Then the candidate has a shave.
 A tuft of hair is left, which is very traditional and conservative.
-After that he has to take another bath.
+After that, he has to take another bath.

 Then he performs what is known as shraddha.
 'Shraddha' is a Sanskrit word which cannot be translated into English.
 It can be explained, but there is no dictionary synonym for shraddha.
 It is an offering that is made to dead people—ancestors or pitris, as we call them.
-In India, among Hindus especially, it is a tradition to offer rice balls mixed with til (sesame) and some other items, coupled with libations, ablution in water, with the chanting of mantras for not only peace of the departed soul, but also for the soul's salvation.
+In India, among Hindus especially, it is the tradition to offer rice balls mixed with til (sesame) and some other items, coupled with libations, ablution in water, with the chanting of mantras for not only peace of the departed soul, but also for the soul's salvation.

 Generally when a person dies, this shraddha, or offering to the departed soul, is made by the nearest surviving relatives.
 In the case of the candidate for Sannyasa, there is a special kind of shraddha which is called atma shraddha—shraddha done by oneself for one's own self.
 The idea behind it is that if a Sannyasin physically dies, nobody will mourn him.
 Nobody will weep.
 If he goes, let him go; nobody is bothered about it.
 Who will do shraddha for him when he has severed himself from his family, from society?
 Nobody will do shraddha for his soul after his death.
 So what does this candidate do?
 He performs the offering now itself, even before death.
-"Even before I die, I reserve something for myself after my death."
+“Even before I die, I reserve something for myself after my death.”
 Atma shraddha is the offering that is made to one's own self as a discarnate spirit.
-This is a very traditional ritual, which is done by Pundits.
+This is a very traditional ritual, which is done by pundits.
 We Sannyasins have already made the necessary provisions for ourselves for quitting this physical body because nobody will do it for us after our death.
-We have to do it ourselves because we have no relations and have cut off all connections.
+We have to do it ourselves because we have no relations, and have cut off all connections.
 After atma shraddha, he takes a bath.
 Nowadays they do not take so many baths.
 They take only one bath, because they can fall sick by going on dipping themselves in cold water.
 It is very difficult to take several baths, especially in the winter when the water is very cold.
 They cannot do it, so they have only one bath, but traditionally there are many baths.